 A $2,000 donation to the University Technology Fund is an example of a small project that made a big difference to four students, who were able to purchase laptops/computers.

 A $7,650 contribution to the Stanley Pauley Building is an example of how the Foundation developed its own matching funding program, using general donations funds.

-These projects are examples of how general donations can contribute in a large and small ways to positive change for tomorrow’s engineers and geoscientists.
+These projects illustrate how general donations can contribute in large and small ways to positive change for tomorrow’s engineers and geoscientists.